How to Celebrate Juneteenth 2025 in NYC

-Yesterday, the Untapped New York team had the honor of climbing up the Washington Square Park arch, the iconic landmark in Greenwich Village designed by Stanford White.
-The special visit was courtesy of NYC Parks and the Washington Square Park Conservancy, as a follow-up to the recent NYC Makers interview we did with NYC Parks Commissioner Mitchell Silver.
+In 2019, the Untapped New York team had the honor of climbing up the Washington Square Park arch, the iconic landmark in Greenwich Village designed by Stanford White.
+The special visit was courtesy of NYC Parks and the Washington Square Park Conservancy, as a follow-up to the NYC Makers interview we did with former NYC Parks Commissioner Mitchell Silver.
 In this meeting, we discovered that we shared a bucket list item with the Commissioner: climbing to the top of the Washington Square Park arch!

 You can experience the climb with us in the Facebook live video produced by NYC Parks.
-The door, not full-human height is located on the west side of the arch.
+The door, not full-human height, is located on the west side of the arch.
 Stooping down to enter, the narrow spiral staircase begins right away, going up 120 steps to the roof.
-The famous tiler Guastavino did the brick work and you can see his notable striated bricks particularly on the interior curve of the staircase and on the roof of a room on the way up.
+The famous tiler Guastavino did the brick work, and you can see his notable striated bricks particularly on the interior curve of the staircase and on the roof of a room on the way up.

 On the way up, there’s a cavernous 17-foot tall room before the final ascent to the roof.
 Vellonakis tells us that just on the exterior outside of this room are the nestings of the eagle sculptures and the George Washington sculpture.
 In addition, the upper cornice of the arch is at this level, and you can see the Tuckahoe marble coming into this room from the outside to anchor those architectural details.
 You can also see the opening of the other leg of the arch, which is completely empty and is used for air ventilation.
 Vellonakis explains that the room is used for maintaining the arch itself, to ensure that the roof membrane is not leaking and that the structure is sound.